GavinDowdell/generative_tennis/README.md

 1. Clone the repo with git clone https://github.com/GavinDowdell/generative_tennis.git
 2. cd generative_tennis
+	Note the file structure has she setup files, the pyton files and the data files generative_tennis/
+	├── requirements.txt
+	├── tennis_gpt.py
+	├── tennis_shot_data.txt
-3. conda env create -f environment.yml to setup an environment with the environment.yml file
+3. python -m venv tennis_env to setup a new environment
-4. conda activate DL_latest_new
+4. .\tennis_env\Scripts\activate   # On Windows or source tennis_env/bin/activate  # On Mac/Linux
+5. pip install --upgrade pip
+   pip install -r requirements.txt to install dependencies
-5. use the code as per below
+6. Run the code as below.

 Lets see how it works